 Restorative Justice as a Spiritual Path

-The first evening in this series will feature Susan Shannon, who will speak about Restorative Justice as a Spiritual Path on Friday, March 15th at 7:00 pm.
-As a 45-year Tibetan Buddhist and Interfaith Chaplain, Susan has dedicated her life to Restorative Justice as a social justice pursuit, as a personal spiritual practice and as an ecological necessity.
+As a 45-year Tibetan Buddhist and Interfaith Chaplain, Susan has dedicated her life to restorative justice as a social justice pursuit, as a personal spiritual practice and as an ecological necessity.
 She is currently working with inmates at San Quentin State Prison.
-She calls Restorative Justice the spiritual practice our world is hungry for. more information and registration
+She calls restorative justice the spiritual practice our world is hungry for.

 From Digital Overwhelm to Deep Wisdom: What Buddhist Meditation Practices Can Tell Us About Thriving in a Complex World

 How do the ancient practices of Buddhist meditation help us understand, navigate and thrive in the complex contemporary world we live in?
-In this Dharma Off the Cushion talk, Ted Usatynski brings us his insight into the philosophy, psychology and neurobiology of Buddhist practice, and how connecting to it’s deep wisdom will help us thrive in our world of big data and constant communication. more information and registration
+Ted Usatynski brings us his insight into the philosophy, psychology and neurobiology of Buddhist practice, and how connecting to it’s deep wisdom will help us thrive in our world of big data and constant communication.

-Daniel Rybold integrated his experience as a Family Practice physician at the height of the AIDS crisis, his study and practice of Tibetan Buddhism, Shiatsu & Trager Bodywork, Reichian breathwork & Acupuncture to develop a sound healing practice promoting self-care, initially offering this program while on pilgrimage in Tibet to nuns living near Lhasa.
+Daniel Rybold integrated his experience as a Family Practice physician at the height of the AIDS crisis, his study and practice of Tibetan Buddhism, Shiatsu and Trager Bodywork, Reichian breathwork, and acupuncture to develop a sound healing practice promoting self-care, initially offering this program while on pilgrimage in Tibet to nuns living near Lhasa.
 He most recently offered this exercise in a meditation group at San Quentin Prison, where he volunteers in a program called Houses of Healing.
 During this workshop Daniel will share this sound healing form.
+Registration coming soon.